To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 At the next figure, please click the "3D Scene" for create the 3D spatial.
 ![Godot 105](https://github.com/To-Fujita/Images/blob/master/Godot-105.jpg "Godot 105")

-If you right click on the "Spatial" at the left side, you can see the next figure.
+If you right click on the "Spatial" at the "Scene" of the left side, you can see the next figure.
 Then, please click the "ADD Child Node".
 ![Godot 106](https://github.com/To-Fujita/Images/blob/master/Godot-106.jpg "Godot 106")

 Please select the "Camera", then click the "Create" at the figure below.